m-lab/etl-gardener/README.md

 Gardener provides services for maintaining and reprocessing M-Lab data.

+## Packages and Components

+Gardner primarily drives the reprocessing of archive data.
+It consists of:

+1. a job service that provides **Job** objects to the ETL parsers,
+2. APIs for the parsers to return status to the Gardener,
+3. A **Tracker** that tracks the status of each Job, and persists state in DataStore,
+4. A **Monitor** that observes the status of Jobs in Tracker, and applies appropriate **Action**s until the **Job** is *Complete*.

+Much of the complexity is in BigQuery related code that checks the status of BQ tables, and performs operations to modify BQ partitions and copy them from temporary table published tables.

+### tracker/

+The tracker package defines **Jobs**, and implements **Tracker**, which includes a map to maintain the Status for each Job.
+It also persists this map in datastore, for recovery when a new Gardener deployment occurs, or when Gardener crashes and restarted.

+**Tracker** supports some concurrency, as it receives requests and updates from the external API, provides data for the Status page, and handles requests and updates from the **Monitor** as it applies **Actions**.

+### job-service

+The job-service directory contains the "job" package.
+The naming is not ideal.
+The Job struct is defined in the *tracker* package, but moving it here currently creates an import cycle.

+### ops/ and Monitor

+The ops package provides a state machine and actions, and defines the StandardMonitor that monitors the progress of each Job and applies appropriate Actions.

+Ideally, it would be better to separate the state machine parts in ops.go from the specific actions and monitor in actions.go, but I have not taken the time to work out the best way to separate those.

+The Monitor basically checks the state of all the objects in the Tracker to identify objects that are ready to have an Action applied.
+It attempts to apply the action, and either advances the state on success, transitions to the Failed state on failure, or waits and retries later if there is a condition that should be retried.

+There is also a Condition that may be checked prior to applying an Action, but this is not generally required.
+In the future it may be used to identify whether all tables are available to do a Join action.

 ## Unit Testing

 Travis now uses the datastore emulator to better support unit tests.